 My friend Michalynn and I were having the time of our lives.
 We'd been planning to go to the Route 91 Harvest Festival for eight months.
 The night before, friends who are part of a band made our dreams come true by inviting us to join them on stage for their set.
 I can't even explain the high we were on.

 We had just walked backstage when I heard what I assumed was firecrackers going off.
 That’s really stupid.
 Why is someone lighting up fireworks in a crowd like this?
 I thought to myself.
 It even smelled like fireworks.
-But then I realized that the smell was actually gunpowder.
+But then I realised that the smell was actually gunpowder.
 Whispers spread through the crowd: Those are gunshots.

 Jason Aldean stopped performing mid-song and ran off stage.
 Bullets ricocheted off of the metal equipment.
 We fled, seeking cover behind a nearby tour bus.
 I lost track of Michalynn.
 A man running towards me fell to the ground just five feet away.
 I thought he had tripped, but then I saw the blood: he had been shot in the leg.
 Someone called for a belt to use as a tourniquet.
 I took mine off and I threw it in their direction.
 We kept running.
 I ducked underneath another bus, waiting for the gunfire to stop.
 But it kept coming.
 It went on for about 20 minutes in all.
 It didn’t even sound real — it sounded like a videotape.